 Trade waste may also contain a variety of toxic or harmful substances, such as heavy metals, organic compounds, solvents, oils and grease, explosive substances, gross solids and chlorinated organic compounds.
 Municipal WWTPs are not designed to treat these substances, which may also pose a health and safety risk to our staff working at the treatment plants.
 Businesses may only discharge waste to the wastewater network that complies with RW's wastewater admission standards.
-These set limits prohibit di concentration n of many potentially harmful substances and
+These standards set limits on the allowable concentration of many potentially harmful substances and completely prohibit discharge of other substances.

-Water Netsery Plan
+Water Netserv Plan